View new OVC products on emerging victim issues, promising practices, policy development, and technical assistance and skill-building tools.

 This guidance may help other jurisdictions where a large number of previously untested SAKs in older cases are being tested and in current cases.

 Faces of Human Trafficking (January 2016) (PDF 1.14 mb)

 This video series and resource guide raise awareness of the seriousness of human trafficking, the many forms it takes, and the important role that everyone can play in identifying and serving victims.
 This new multidisciplinary resource includes:

 This issue focuses on children and youth, a vulnerable population that should be safeguarded.
 Articles include—

 How To Order OVC Products

-Many OVC publications and products are available in hardcopy and can be ordered from the National Criminal Justice Reference Service (NCJRS), OVC’s information clearinghouse.
+Select OVC publications and products are available in hardcopy and can be ordered from the OVC Resource Center, operated by the National Criminal Justice Reference Service (NCJRS).

-Search for and order available OVC resources via the NCJRS Publications/Products page.
+Search for and order available OVC resources on the NCJRS website.

 While OVC resources are free, shipping and handling fees may apply (see the NCJRS Shopping Cart Help page for more information).

 Download the latest Adobe Acrobat Reader to view PDF files.